 Dry conditions and low soil fertility yield maximum oils.
 They can grow to about 4ft tall.
 The leaves are green-grey, resembling rosemary, English lavender having the narrower leaves and the others with broader leaves.
 Lavender will grow from seed, root division or cuttings and should be set 12 to 15 inches apart.
 The flowers come in a wide range of colours, from grey blue to dark purple.
 They appear from midsummer to early autumn on stems or peduncles that are square and woody at base.
 They lose their aromatic properies quickly after opening.

 Plants may rebloom if flowers spikes are deadheaded soon after flowering.
 The greyish brown seeds which form later are difficult to germinate.
 The plants can be trimmed right back in the early spring to keep them compact.
 It is a great addition to the garden, with its strong clean fragrance and wispy and delicate foliage.
-Good for keeping moths away and attracting bees!
+Once you learn how to grow lavender, it will help you keep moths away and attract bees!

 Greek: Levanta Italian: Lavanda